Materials-Consortia/OPTIMADE/optimade.rst

 Relationships Used by Multiple Entry Types
 ------------------------------------------

-In accordance with section `3.5.
-Relationships <#h.3.5>`__, all entry types MAY use relationships to describe relations to other entries.
+In accordance with section `Relationships`_, all entry types MAY use relationships to describe relations to other entries.

 References
 ~~~~~~~~~~

-The ``references`` relationship is used to provide bibliographic references for any of the entry types.
+The references relationship is used to provide bibliographic references for any of the entry types.
-It relates an entry with any number of ``references`` entries.
+It relates an entry with any number of :entry:`references` entries.

 If the response format supports inclusion of entries of a different type in the response, then the response SHOULD include all references-type entries mentioned in the response.

-For example, for the JSON response format, the top-level ``included`` field should be used as per the `JSON API 1.0 specification <https://jsonapi.org/format/1.0/#fetching-includes>`__:
+For example, for the JSON response format, the top-level :field:`included` field should be used as per the `JSON API 1.0 specification <https://jsonapi.org/format/1.0/#fetching-includes>`__:

 .. code:: jsonc